Loving & Letting Go

 Art Magazine Article

-I am delighted to be included in the Summer issue of PublicDisplay.ART ~ Seattle’s only community-supported, arts-focused publication.
+I am delighted to be featured in the Summer issue of PublicDisplay.ART ~ Seattle’s only community-supported, arts-focused publication.
 What an honor to be in the company of so many artists I admire.
 And it’s the first time my art & story has been featured in print media!

 PublicDisplay.ART is published by OneReel, the same organization that produces NW Folklife and Bumbershoot (among many other cultural events/projects year round).